lightninglabs/lightning-dev-site/_pages/installation.md

     export GOPATH=~/projects/lightning
     ```
     It is recommended to add `$GOPATH/bin` to your `PATH` at this point.
-    **Note:** If you are building with `Go 1.5`, then you'll need to enable the
-    vendor experiment by setting the `GO15VENDOREXPERIMENT` environment
-    variable to `1`.
-If you're using `Go 1.6` or later, then it is safe to skip
-    this step.

   * **Glide:** This project uses `Glide` to manage dependencies as well
     as to provide *reproducible builds*.
 To install `Glide`, execute the
     following command (assumes you already have Go properly installed):